john-telfeyan/self-paced-python-for-data-science/data_science/What is Data Science.md

 #### Key concepts:
  **Scale**:
  **Data Type**: In computer science, an attribute of virtual information which tells the compiler or database how the programmer intends to use the data.
  **Data Validation**:  automated and/or rules-based processes that correct, remove, or flag inaccurate or anomalous information, leaving behind a clean data.
+Three strategies include:
-	 -   Accept Only Known Valid Data
+	- Reject Known Bad Data (Okay)
-	-   Reject Known Bad Data
+	- Sanitize Bad Data (Better)
-	- -   Sanitize Bad Data
+	- Accept Only Known Valid Data (Best)

 #### Read:
 * **Short**: [https://www.dnb.com/resources/what-is-data-validation.html](https://www.dnb.com/resources/what-is-data-validation.html)